InternetFreedomFoundation/archive/content/post/aarogya-setu-through-the-right-to-information-lens.md

 +++
-author = "Anushka Jain"
+author = 'Anushka Jain'
-categories = ["aarogyasetu", "RTI", "SaveOurPrivacy"] date = 2020-05-27T06:47:54Z
+categories = ['aarogyasetu', 'RTI', 'SaveOurPrivacy'] date = 2020-05-27T06:47:54Z
-description = ""
+description = ''
 draft = false
-slug = "aarogya-setu-through-the-right-to-information-lens"
+slug = 'aarogya-setu-through-the-right-to-information-lens'
-summary = "IFF has filed multiple Right to Information requests with various governmental authorities on the Aarogya Setu application.
-In this post, we will highlight these requests, the substantial replies that we received as well as the non-answers which also tell us a lot." tags = ["aarogyasetu", "RTI", "SaveOurPrivacy"] title = "A look at Aarogya Setu through the Right to Information lens #SaveOurPrivacy"
+summary = 'IFF has filed multiple Right to Information requests with various governmental authorities on the Aarogya Setu application.
+In this post, we will highlight these requests, the substantial replies that we received as well as the non-answers which also tell us a lot.' tags = ['aarogyasetu', 'RTI', 'SaveOurPrivacy'] title = 'A look at Aarogya Setu through the Right to Information lens #SaveOurPrivacy'

 +++